Nanopublication/nanopub-elements/README.md

 # nanopub-elements

-This project introduces two approaches for displaying individual nanopubs (WIP) and query results on a web page.
+This project introduces two approaches for displaying individual nanopubs and query results on a web page.

 ## Web components